Lion (2006 film): Plot

-The film revolves round a socio-political family where Balagangadhara Menon, the Education Minister lives with his son B.Krishnakumar a.k.a.
-Unni-a politician, his wife Lakshmi, three daughters and two sons-in-law.
+The film revolves round a socio-political family where Balagangadhara Menon, the Education Minister lives with his son Krishnakumar alias Unni, a politician, his wife Lakshmi, three daughters and two sons-in-law.
 Also with them is his P.A Joseph.
-Menon is always fond of his sons-in-law Pavithran and Gopinath IAS, and thinks that his son is a barrier to him as he tries to control their corrupt activities.
+Menon is always fond of his sons-in-law Pavithran and District Collector Gopinath and thinks that his son is a barrier to him as he tries to control their corrupt activities.
 Menon wants to become the Chief Minister himself by increasing college fees and throwing away the blame Avarachan, the present C.M since Avarachan was an honest politician.
-This causes major protests throughout the state, but CM refuses to give in.
-Sharika a.k.a.
-Shari and her mother Devaki come to their place as the former got a temporary school teacher post in the area.
+This causes major protests throughout the state, but the CM refuses to give in.
+Sharika alias Shari and her mother Devaki come to their place as she got a temporary school teacher post in the area.
 Both were servants in Menon's house long back, but was dispelled by him due to a childish love affair between Unni and Shari.
 Shari then involves in a public Drinking Water Case and seeks Menon for help.
 Finding that Menon is not reliable, she along with Unni goes to Collector's office but is again thrown back.
 Finally they move through Judicial ways and blocks the case.

 Meanwhile, Unni's younger sister Meenakshi is in love with an ordinary school teacher Prasad and Unni tries to unite them.
-When Menon and others learn of this, they blindly refuse and want A.S.P Harshan to marry Meenakshi as a part of their socio-political assets.
+When Menon and others learn of this, they blindly refuse and want ASP Harshan to marry Meenakshi as a part of their socio-political assets.
 Pavithran sends his henchmen to kill Prasad, and keeps Unni in prison in an unwarranted case.
 Meenakshi is forcefully married to Harshan, and Unni is helpless.
 Later Unni is released.
-The next day, Shari gets a cellphone belonging to the murderer of Prasad and she with the help of Unni goes to C.I Vijayan and submits the evidence.
+The next day, Shari gets a cellphone belonging to the murderer of Prasad and she with the help of Unni goes to CI Vijayan and submits the evidence.
 The murderer is arrested and subsequently Menon also, after being traced of a phone call from the former.

-Menon decides to use this opportunity as a political game and blames C.M against this.
-Much irritated, C.M meets the Governor asking to dissolve the state assembly.
+Menon decides to use this opportunity as a political game and blames the CM against this.
+Much irritated, the CM meets the Governor asking to dissolve the state assembly.
 The governor does so, and all MLAs including Menon are fired.
 The next general election is to be held soon and party initially decides to place Krishnakumar as candidate from his constituency instead of Menon.
 However, Menon convinces the party members to make him the candidate later.
 Krishnakumar is once again depressed, but his friends force him to contest as an Independent candidate, to which he agrees.